ahandsel/Kintone-React-Search-Bar-Workshop/README.md

 1. Build the customization in the following files inside `./src/`
    * `index.html`, `index.js`, `index.css`, etc.
-2. Run `npm run dev` to continuously generate testing build
+2. Run `npm run dev` to generate testing builds continuously
 3. Run `npm run production` to create a production version
    * To directly upload the Kintone customization, use `./dist/KintoneCustomization.js`.
    * For more details, refer to [Customizing an App with JavaScript and CSS](https://get.kintone.help/k/en/user/app_settings/js_customize.html)